nancchan/SaasIntegration-Platform/salesforce/README.md

 This section demonstrates Salesforce Administrator skills practiced through a SaaS customer onboarding simulation.

-The goal is to understand how Salesforce administrators configure CRM data structures, manage customer information, and support business processes.
+The goal of this project is to understand how Salesforce administrators configure CRM data structures, manage customer information, and support business processes.

 The Salesforce work focuses on: